ayonli/jsext/README.md

 In browser and Deno, the `script` can only be an ES module, and is relative to the current URL (or working directory for Deno) if not absolute.

+In Bun and Deno, the `script` can also be a TypeScript file.

 **Example (result)**

 ```ts